Welcome to the Woodpeckers Class!

 • Encourage your child to carry out personal care routines with your support i.e., tooth brushing, hand washing, face washing etc.

-• Encourage your child at meal times and use cutlery, if appropriate.
+• Encourage your child at mealtimes and use cutlery, if appropriate.
 Perhaps they will use a plastic spoon?
-Maybe you can guide them to use a fork to pick up their food?
+Could you guide them to use a fork to pick up their food?

 Sensory & Physical

-This half-term we will be focusing on balls skills during our Physical development sessions.
+We will focus on movement during this half-term during our Physical Development sessions.
 You can help your child by:

-• Get some Wellies on and take a walk in the local park and go on a bear hunt!
-Have a look for trees, rivers and mud (Foxdenton Park is local to school)
+• Get some Wellies on and take a walk in the local park.
+(Foxdenton Park is local to the school)

-• Explore bubbles in the garden and encourage your child to have a turn at blowing them.
+• Explore bubbles in the garden and encourage your child to reach up and pop them.

 Useful Links